bradygaster/Contoso.Monitoring/docs/04-run-blazor-web-app.md

     }
     ```

+1. Open the `Startup.cs` file, and add this namespace `using` to the top of the file:

+    ```csharp
+    using Contoso.Monitoring.Web.Services;
+    ```

-1. Open the `Startup.cs` file, find the `ConfigureServices` method in it, and paste this code at the end of the method.
+1. In the `Startup.cs` file, find the `ConfigureServices` method in it, and paste this code at the end of the method.
 This code will place an instance of the `ContosoMonitoringClientService` and the `ClusterWorker` `IHostedService` into the ASP.NET Core's IoC container.

     ```csharp
     services.AddSingleton<ContosoMonitoringClientService>();